 Many cyberattacks arise from sites that are difficult to access, such as the dark web (erroneously known as the “deep web”).
-DRP tools can help monitor suspicious activities directed against the organization and prepare adequately against these threats.
+DRP tools can help to monitor suspicious activities directed against the organization and then prepare adequately against these threats.

 Considering the importance of intellectual property and the personal information of customers and employees, data leakage can be a tremendous liability to organizations.
 DRM tools evaluate the overall information security system and monitor the web for leaked data.

 These common uses of DRP solutions are practical first steps to prevent and mitigate digital risks.
 Still, security professionals must make a dedicated effort if they want these solutions to achieve their intended objectives.

 For example, the human factor is the most significant risk vector, and must not be underestimated to effectively protect the enterprise.
 Artificial intelligence (AI) tools can intercept malicious emails before they reach employees, but you still need to educate your workforce with cyber security awareness programs to mitigate threats such as phishing attacks and data leaks.